gtunell/AMA.jl/README.md

 ## More

-For more information and an indepth analysis of the algorithm, please read the [full Economic paper](https://www.federalreserve.gov/pubs/feds/2010/201013/201013pap.pdf) written by [Gary S. Anderson](https://github.com/es335mathwiz).
+For more information and an indepth analysis of the algorithm, please read the [full paper](https://www.federalreserve.gov/pubs/feds/2010/201013/201013pap.pdf) written by [Gary S. Anderson](https://github.com/es335mathwiz).